 We’re talking about ragweed.
 These little plants produce a particularly persistent, allergenic pollen.
 When someone says they’ve got serious plant allergies, odds are they have a sensitivity to ragweed.
 Pollen production begins in midsummer and often continues until the frosts of late fall.

 This gives allergy sufferers about three solid months of misery.
 Eyes are particularly hard hit by pollen, and a major flare-up can cause redness, irritation, dryness, and even distinctive “black eyes” for some.
-Even if you’re not running into trouble at home, a road trip or similar out-of-town excursion could take you square into the middle of ragweed country.
+Even if you’re not running into trouble at home, a road trip or similar out-of-town excursion could take you straight into the middle of ragweed country.
 Do yourself a favor and keep some quality allergy solutions close at hand.

 Look for an Eye Wash

-The most important takeaway from this section: it’s good to carry eye wash with you, it’s much better to understand when a wash is needed.
+The most important takeaway from this section: it’s good to carry an eye wash with you, and it’s much better to understand when a wash is needed.
 Summer is unfortunately rife with eye irritants.
 Sunscreen and bug repellent can run with sweat and cause problems.
 Even worse, the oils from plants such as poison sumac and ivy can wind up finding an extremely painful home in your eyes.

 If you should encounter one of these problems, an immediate eye wash is generally your best quick response before expert help arrives.
 You can find portable bottles of sterile wash, which can be handy in removing minor problems such as sand in the eye, but in more serious cases, most first aid resources recommend finding a sink or hose and flushing for an extended period of time.